 Taking drinks in between mouthfuls of food may also aid transit of your food through in to your gut.

 A gastrectomy diet is a really good option when you have had a this procedure and you can read more about diet in the treatment section of the website.

 Alternatively, I have published a book on the subject called "The Art Of Eating Without A Stomach", do take a look as it's packed full of useful information.

 Complications or 'side effects' can arise from any form of surgery, including this procedure.

 These include immediate gastrojejunostomy complications such as bleeding, wound breakdown and peritonitis, blood clots and infections (including pneumonia) and even death.

-Later complications can include fat malabsorption, B12 and iron deficiency, diarrhea and a condition called dumping syndrome due to rapid emptying of food from your stomach.
+Later complications can include fat malabsorption, B12 and iron deficiency, diarrhea, stricture (narrowing) and a condition called dumping syndrome due to rapid emptying of food from your stomach.